The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

+Consumption patterns for each prosumer were modeled using nPro \citep{wirtz_npro_2023}, a load profiling tool capable of generating hourly demand curves based on user-specific behavior.
+To explore different energy scenarios, the load profiles were scaled to achieve three predefined self-consumption levels: 45\%, 50\%, and 55\%.
 This approach resulted in the generation of annual hourly-based time series (8,760 values) for each prosumer/producer category and each scenario, capturing PV generation, electricity consumption, self-consumed energy and energy injected into the grid.
 With seven market zones and three levels of self-consumption considered, the final output of the engineering model consists of twenty-one structured datasets.
 Each dataset includes the energy behavior of the four prosumer categories and the standalone PV systems, whose entire production is fed into the grid.
-These profiles are then used as input for the subsequent projection step, which is described in Section \ref{sec:scen_projec_rec}.
+Then, only self-consumed and injected energy profiles are used as input for the subsequent projection step, which is described in Section \ref{sec:scen_projec_rec}.

 \textit{\textbf{Photovoltaic Generation Profiles}}